LeadingLight/implicit-ui/README.md

   },
   {
     name: 'MyParagraph',
-    props: {text: 'This is secound paragraph'}
+    props: {text: 'This is second paragraph'}
   }
 ];